microsoft/autogen/website/docs/Contribute.md

 The last command starts a local development server and opens up a browser window.
 Most changes are reflected live without having to restart the server.

-To build and test documentation within a docker containter.
+To build and test documentation within a docker container.
 Use the Dockerfile.dev as described above to build your image

 ```bash
 docker build -f samples/dockers/Dockerfile.dev -t autogen_dev_img https://github.com/microsoft/autogen.git